choupit0/FortiRule/README.md

 # Description
 FortiRule is a Node.js App to update TXT files used by FortiGate Threat feeds connector to dynamically import an external block list from an HTTP server.

-But also to authorize a website, domain, or any IP address.
+But also to authorize a website, domain, or any IPv4/IPv6 address.

 Depending on your time interval to refresh the external resource configured (refresh rate), the applicable threat feed could be done within a minute (default = 5 minutes).